-The strongest contender for the throne was Rings, the second sequel to Gore Verbinski’s The Ring which comes twelve years after the previous instalment.
+The strongest new release was Rings, the second sequel to Gore Verbinski’s The Ring, which comes twelve years after the previous instalment.
 Critics were agreed that the scariest thing about the movie was how bad it was, with some truly scathing reviews likely having a hand in this underwhelming debut.
 The film made about $13 million over the weekend, enough to take the number two position, but the lowest opening for the franchise to date.

 Indeed, while both previous Ring movies reached a domestic total of over $100 million, this entry seems unlikely to reach higher than $30 million.
-With a relatively low production budget of $25 million, the film is likely to breakeven when its worldwide numbers are taken into account.
-Still, this is a disappointing result for the film and could lead to the franchise taking an extended leave of absence once again.
+With a relatively low production budget of $25 million, the movie is likely to breakeven with a little help from overseas.
+Still, this is a disappointing result for the film and will likely lead to the franchise taking an extended leave of absence once again.

-Still, Rings wasn’t the only movie to suffer over the weekend; another critically-panned new release, The Space Between Us, was shut-out by audiences which left it falling well under its already low expectations.
-The film was predicted to make somewhere between $8-10 million last weekend, but instead struggled to just shy of $4 million for the number nine spot.
-The film is yet to open internationally so the full extent of the damage remains to be seen, but turning a profit from its $30 million budget is looking to be a difficult undertaking.
+Still, Rings wasn’t the only movie to suffer over the weekend; another critically-panned new release, The Space Between Us, was shut-out by audiences and fell well below its underwhelming expectations.
+The film was predicted to make somewhere between $8-10 million last weekend, but instead struggled to just shy of $4 million settling for the number nine spot.
+The film is yet to open internationally so the full extent of the damage remains to be seen, but turning a profit from its $30 million production budget is looking to be a difficult undertaking.